-Soft copies of the Papers/ articles should be submitted to the Director of Insolvency and Receivership, Mugabe Robert at robert.mugabe@ursb.go.ug by 30th August 2024.
+Soft copies of the Papers/ articles should be submitted to Ms. Niringiye Rachel, Senior Registration Officer at rachel.niringiye@ursb.go.ug by 30th August 2025.

-Acknowledgment of receipt of your article shall be within 24 hours of receipt.
+Acknowledgement of receipt of your article shall be within 24 hours of receipt.

 All submitted Papers will be reviewed by members of the Editorial Board within four weeks from the date of submission.
-At this stage, they may choose to decline or accept your article depending on whether it fits the journal's aims and scope, or if they feel the language/manuscript quality is too low or generally substandard.
+At this stage, they may choose to decline or accept your article depending on whether it fits the journal's aims and scope, or if they feel the language/manuscript quality is too low or generally substandard or unacceptable.